tobischw/Pronghorn-1/README.md

 * Smart thread scheduling

 ## Documentation
 Please refer to the [wiki](../../wiki) for documentation, how to get started, and examples.
+The JavaDocs are incomplete but available.

 ## Demo
 Below is a recorded live demo of an application written using Pronghorn that quickly encodes and decodes JPG to raster (such as BMP) and vice versa.
 The project can be viewed [here](https://github.com/oci-pronghorn/JPG-Raster).